chadwhitacre/openpath/_posts/2024-01-02-welcome-to-open-path.md

 ---
 title: Welcome to Open Path
-excerpt: Open Path is a new blog from Chad Whitacre about Open Source, tech, and society
+excerpt: Open Path is a new blog by Chad Whitacre about Open Source, tech, and society
 ---

 Greetings!
 Welcome to [Open Path](/).
 The purpose of this blog is to contribute